 iii) Signs for dual-gender restrooms should be changed to non-gender specific signs (ie. Library, Kaufman Hall).

-(Ongoing) The Wellness Center continues to attempt to anticipate student requests for services and establish policies which allow them to keep up with demand.
+The Wellness Center continues to attempt to anticipate student requests for services and establish policies that allow them to keep up with demand.
 The need for ongoing changes to wellness center policies will continue each year.

-(Ongoing) The Wellness Center, like many departments on campus, values hiring diverse candidates.
-Despite our efforts it remains difficult to attract interest and foster diverse applicants.
-Since Spring 2017 the Wellness Center has addes specific language to all job descriptions hoping to attract candidates with specific interests in working with marginalized groups.
+The Wellness Center, like many departments on campus, values hiring diverse candidates.
+Despite continued efforts, it remains difficult to attract interest and foster diverse applicants.
+The Wellness Center has added specific language to all job descriptions hoping to attract candidates with specific interests in working with marginalized groups.

-(Ongoing) The Wellness Center continues to provide their staff with professional development opportunities geared toward intercultural competency, as well as on-campus and off-campus trainings related to assisting students struggling with issues of oppression relating to race, gender, sexuality, class, disability, etc.
+The Wellness Center continues to provide its staff with professional development opportunities geared toward intercultural competency, as well as on-campus and off-campus training related to assisting students struggling with issues of oppression relating to race, gender, sexuality, class, disability, etc.

-(Ongoing) The Office of Disability Services (ODS) for many years has offered training for new faculty and First-Year Seminar instructors.
-They continue to meet with individual academic departments to address discipline-specific questions about classroom instruction and relevant disability law.
+Access and Disability Services (ADS) for many years has offered training for new faculty and First-Year Seminar instructors and provides explicit accommodation-related guidance to professors at the beginning of each semester.
+They continue to meet with individual academic departments to promote best practices and address discipline-specific questions about classroom instruction and relevant disability law

-In Fall 2015, the Popel Shaw Center began offering weekly walk-in hours to allow opportunities for both students and student groups to request appointments regarding personal and academic issues, as well as meetings with student groups seeking collaboration and/or support.
+The Popel Shaw Center (PSC) offers weekly walk-in hours to allow opportunities for both students and student groups to request appointments regarding personal and academic issues, as well as meetings with student groups seeking collaboration and/or support.

 In Spring 2016, the Bias Education & Response Team (BERT) added an HR professional to the committee to foster a more unified approach to the college’s promotion of bias awareness and reporting procedures.
-BERT and HR have agreed to integrate the bias awareness information and reporting procedures into new faculty and staff training beginning in Summer 2016.
+In the summer of 2016, BERT and HR collaborated to begin integrating bias awareness information and reporting procedures into new faculty and staff training.

-In Fall 2016, the PSC Advisory Group was established as an interdepartmental and multidisciplinary group of Dickinson faculty, staff and students to foster collaboration and locate opportunities for co-curricular partnerships.
+In Fall 2016, the PSC Advisory Group was established as an interdepartmental and multidisciplinary group of Dickinson faculty, staff, and students to foster collaboration and locate opportunities for co-curricular partnerships.
+The group meets routinely with the PSC director to discuss relevant issues in higher education.

-(Ongoing) The PSC, BERT, CGSE, ODS and LGBTQ services, have hosted Campus Inclusion Week since Fall 2016 and have continued offering this week-long series every September, including expanding its content and partners to include Human resources Services, Waidner-Spahr Library, Student Athletic Advisory Committee, WGRC and the President’s Commission on Inclusivity.
+In Fall 2016, representatives from PSC, ADS, BERT, LGBTQ Services, and the Center for Global Studies and Engagement began hosting Campus Inclusion Week, and have continued offering this week-long series every September, expanding its content and partners to include Human Resources Services, Waidner-Spahr Library, Student Athletic Advisory Committee, the Women's and Gender Resource Center, the Center for Social Justice and Spirituality, the President’s Commission on Inclusivity, and others.
+This program continues annually.
 This program continues annually.

 We ask that the college make the following changes related to the student academic experience: